Skip to main content

 Can creditors take everything from the estate?

-No. Creditors can only claim against assets in the deceased person's estate, not heirs' personal assets.
-Many bills aren't valid claims - credit cards, medical bills, and other debts require proof.
+No. Creditors can only claim against estate assets, not heirs' personal assets.
 Creditors must file proper claims within Tennessee's 4-month deadline or lose their rights.
 We review all claims to ensure they're legitimate.
-Many families worry about debt unnecessarily.
 Heirs don't inherit debt unless they co-signed.

 What if siblings disagree about the estate?

 Family disputes can delay probate significantly.
-Common disagreements include who should serve as executor, whether to sell inherited property, dividing personal items, and challenging the will's validity.
+Common disagreements include who should serve as executor, whether to sell property, and challenging the will's validity.
 We help mediate disputes and, if necessary, represent your interests in court.
 Most disagreements can be resolved through negotiation.
-The executor has legal authority to make decisions, but contentious situations may require court intervention.
-Early communication usually prevents problems.

 Is probate public record in Tennessee?

 Yes.
-Probate is a court proceeding, so filed documents become public record.
-Anyone can view the will, asset inventory, creditor claims, and final accounting.
-This includes the deceased person's property, debts, and who inherits what.
-If privacy is important, trusts (which avoid probate) keep this information private.
-However, for most people, the publicity isn't a practical problem - few people actually look up probate records.
+Probate is a court proceeding, so filed documents become public record -- the will, asset inventory, and final accounting.
+Trusts avoid this public disclosure.
+However, for most people, the publicity isn't a practical concern.

 Ready to Handle Probate the Right Way?

-No fear-mongering.
-No inflated costs.
-Just straightforward guidance on Tennessee probate and what it will really take to settle the estate or transfer inherited property.
+Straightforward guidance on Tennessee probate -- what it will actually cost and how long it will take to settle the estate or transfer inherited property.

 Call us directly: